lennyleadership/Devotional_Commentary_Bible/content.en/docs/019_Psalms/Psalm_092.md

 <div id="note" class="tabcontent">

+# Meditation
+Palm tree  is endogenous tree.

+inner change will make outward looking change.

+inward break-through makes the tree grow.

+self-denial is the way of break-through.

+# Supplementary information
 [1]
 Do cedar trees have a large root system?
 The root system of cedar trees depends on the soil condition.
 The taproot reaches depths of about 7.6 meters or 26 feet and widths of up to 6 meters or 20 feet.
 Thin rocky soil results in the formation of more fibrous lateral roots.
 The cedar tree can develop a deep taproot when the soil allows it.